Mark Miller (kickboxer): Personal life

-Miller's memoir Pain Don't Hurt: Fighting Inside and Outside the Ring was published in 2014 by Ecco Press, an imprint of HarperCollins curated by chef and author Anthony Bourdain.
-The book, co-written with Miller's longtime corner woman Shelby Jones, tells of his origins in a troubled family, heart surgery, struggles with addiction, and his kickboxing career.
+Miller's memoir Pain Don't Hurt: Fighting Inside and Outside the Ring was published in July 2014 by Ecco Press, an imprint of HarperCollins curated by chef and author Anthony Bourdain.
+The book, co-written with Miller's girlfriend at the time, Shelby Jones, tells of his origins in a troubled family, heart surgery, struggles with addiction, and his kickboxing career.
 Kirkus Reviews described the book as "thoughtful but unsentimental" and "a force to be reckoned with".
+As of 2024, the memoir has a 4.7 out of 5 in reviews on Amazon Books.
+Miller had successful kidney and pancreas transplants at Cedars-Sinai Hospital in June 2016.